 Cutting and Skin Removal

 Often confused for acts of self-harm or mutilation, skin cutting is a cosmetic way of using a razor or scalpel to cut through the layers of skin to create a pattern or design with intentions of scaring the body.
 Hatching and cross-hatching are implemented while cutting for means of shading very similar to the methods that an artist would use when creating an ink drawing.

 Skin removal or peeling is a more extreme variation of skin cutting.
-When preforming skin removal, the artist will typically outline all of the design first with a series of incisions.
+When performing skin removal, the artist will typically outline all of the design first with a series of incisions.
 Once the outline is complete, the artist proceeds to remove the desired skin from the outline by peeling it back with the tip of the razor or scalpel until the skin is removed completely.
-Some designs can take up to hundreds of little pieces of skin to be removed to reach the desired outcome, however in my personal experiences, the skin was lifted and removed successfully in one piece.
+Some designs can take up to hundreds of little pieces of skin to be removed to reach the desired outcome, however, in my personal experiences, the skin was lifted and removed successfully in one piece.

 Wound packing is another technique seen more frequently in tribal-like cultures.
 This practice involves pacing the cuts full of clay or ash to encourage hypertrophic and keloid scaring.
 This occurs during the healing process as the body tries to force the forging matter out.